cmd-stream/cmd-stream-go/README.md

 ## Why cmd-stream?

-It delivers high-performance and resource efficiency, helping reduce infrastructure costs and scale more effectively.
+It delivers high-performance and resource efficiency by multiplexing asynchronous requests over long-lived connections, minimizing network overhead.
+This helps reduce infrastructure costs and scale more effectively.

 ## Overview

 - Works over TCP, TLS or mutual TLS.
 - Has an asynchronous client that uses only one connection for both sending Commands and receiving Results.
-- Supports the server streaming, i.e. a Command can send back multiple Results.
+- Supports server streaming, i.e. a Command can send back multiple Results.
 - Provides reconnect and keepalive features.
 - Supports the Circuit Breaker pattern.
 - Has OpenTelemetry integration.